-- The County must issue formal approval of the event in the form of a fully executed SETA prior to the start of any promotion or advertisement of the event.
-Premature advertising of a special event can be grounds for non-approval or cancellation.
+- The County must issue formal approval of the event prior to the start of any promotion or advertisement of the event.
+Premature advertising of a special event can be grounds for cancellation.

 - Sponsor is required to post notice of events a minimum of 10 days in advance to inform trail users of any potential inconvenience that may occur to them as a result of the event.
 Flyer design and location for postings shall be approved and directed by the Regional Superintendent or designee.

 - Parking shall be limited to designated areas and partially determined by event size and start and end points.
-Sponsor must meet with Regional Superintendent or designee to generate a plan for vehicles intended to be parked at the event site.
 In some situations, when sufficient parking is not available, a transport/shuttle plan may be required.
-If offsite parking is required, Sponsor is responsible for coordinating efforts with outside agencies.
+If offsite parking is required, Applicant is responsible for coordinating efforts with outside agencies.
 Available parking on Chester County Real Estate will be a limiting factor regarding size and registration capacity of the event.

 - Consider hosting your event registration at a location other than a major trail access area.
 All tables and booths must be at least 20 feet from the edge of the trail.

-- Sponsor may be required to provide adequate volunteers (with safety vests) for the purpose of directing patron parking.
+- Applicant will be required to provide adequate volunteers (with safety vests) for the purpose of directing patron parking.
 In case of younger participants assisting, individuals ages 14 and under are not permitted to be positioned within 35 feet of a roadway or heavily traveled section of the parking facility.

 Authorized Parking Areas

 - Trailhead at 140 Church Farm Lane, Exton